gtv140/Live-chat/README.md

 let user = localStorage.getItem("lc_user");
 let curChat = "", isGroup = false, replyData = null, menuTarget = null;

+const quotes = [
+    "Connect with the world, one node at a time.", "Your privacy is our priority.
+Chat secure.", "Real-time conversations, lifetime connections.",
+    "The future of messaging is Live Connect.",
+    "Stay linked, stay ahead."
+];

 if(user) { document.getElementById("auth").style.display = "none"; start(); }

 window.login = () => {